ARCHER2-HPC/archer2-fortran-intro/section2.02/README.md

 ```
 a(1,1), a(2,1), a(1,2), a(2,2), a(1,3), a(2,3)
 ```
-that is, the opposite the the convention in C.
+that is, the opposite the convention in C.

 ### `reshape`